bergie/MidgardConnectionBundle/README.md

         blobdir: "%kernel.root_dir%/blobs"
         sharedir: "%kernel.root_dir%/share"

+## Using Midgard user database

+The Midgard Connection Bundle provides the necessary services for using the Midgard database for users and authentication.
+To do this, you need to edit your `security.yml` configuration.
+You need at least the following:

+    security:
+        encoders:
+            Midgard\ConnectionBundle\Security\User\User: plaintext

+        providers:
+            midgard_provider:
+                id: security.user.provider.midgard

+Normal Symfony2 access control and firewall rules apply.
+Userlevels of Midgard user records will be mapped to `ROLE_USER` and `ROLE_ADMIN` accordingly.

 ## Database initialization

 If you need to initialize your Midgard2 database, there is a command for this.
 Just run: